carlosm2/posts-jekyll/2022-05-20-formato-lista-bash_EN.md

 [https://cacu.tech/softwarelibre,/nahuatl,/keepassxc/2022/06/21/idioma-nahuatl-keepassxc.html](https://cacu.tech/softwarelibre,/nahuatl,/keepassxc/2022/06/21/idioma-nahuatl-keepassxc.html)

-I had to look for a list
+First, I had to look for a word list

 Fortunately, I have friends who are interested in native languages ​​and who are computer-savvy, so I asked a couple of people who I was sure would be able to provide me with answers.
 I had already found several dictionaries, but I wanted a word list that was relatively easy to clean so I could have the data in a form that could be used by KeepassXC.